xfacta/Automotive-InputOutput-Circuits/README.md

 even though those events are unlikely to happen to that regulator considering where it is on the circuit.

 The Arduinos are powered via their input barrels (soldered wires) from a "Arduino" 2.5A adjustable switching supply set to 10vdc.
-This means the protection diode and input caps are retained for extra protection of each Arduino, even though it also means the onboard linear regulator (heat generator) is also used.
+This means the protection diode and input caps are retained for isolation of each Arduino, even though it also means the onboard linear regulator (heat generator) is also used.
 Otherwise the Vin pin could be used but reverse voltage protection diode wouldnt be inline.
 Other options would require physical modification of the board.